goanna5/goannas-web-portfolio/README.md

 - and maybe more!

 # To do
-- Spice up about page (!!!high priority, next in line)
+- Spice up about page (investigate Tailwind CSS), maybe include link to my goodreads idk
 - Interactiveness on projects page & screen shots from projects once completed
 - Different icon for home page, one that fits colours better